serlo/frontend/README.md

 ### Assets

 Put static content like images or documents into the `public` folder.

-Exmpale: The file `public/img/serlo-logo.svg` is accessible at `localhost:3000/img/serlo-logo.svg`.
+Example: The file `public/img/serlo-logo.svg` is accessible at `localhost:3000/img/serlo-logo.svg`

 You can use assets in your components as well:

 ```tsx
 function HelloWorld() {